Alexdiaz711/Predicting-States-Electricity-from-Renewable-Sources/README.md

 * Create a webpage to host the interactive data dashboard so users from anywhere can access it.

 ## The Data

+The dataset used for this project was downloaded from the Energy Information Administration (EIA), a part of the US Department of Energy.
+The dataet can be downloaded by clicking [here](https://www.eia.gov/electricity/data/state/generation_monthly.xlsx "Download dataset from EIA"), or navigating to the [EIA's Detailed State Data page for electricity](https://www.eia.gov/electricity/data/state/ "EIA webpage") (just incase the download link gets changed).

+The dataset contains data for every state's electricity generation aggregated by state, month, energy source, and type of producer.
+Contained is the amount of electricity generated in Megawatt-hours for every month for the years between 2001 and 2019 (inclusive of both).
+The total amount of electricy generated (all types of producers) was aggregated by state, month, and energy source after it was downloaded.
+The electricity generation profile changing in time for a single state is shown below.